 We receive many calls asking for our assistance to seek grants for start-up costs.
-Some callers think they can win grants of $250,000 to $1.0 million in start-up funds when they have $50,000 or less in annual income.
+Some callers think they can win grants of $250,000 to $1.0 million in start-up funds when their new nonprofit organization has $50,000 or less in annual income.

 Grantmakers will not invest in an organization that does not have income streams above the amount they are requesting to replace the grant funds once they expire.
 This is true for all types of grantmakers including different levels of government, foundations, and corporations.

 Unfortunately, you cannot use grants to start your nonprofit.
 Yes, there are those that will tell you there is all this free money through grants for just this purpose.
 We want you to understand the truth: these types of grants do not exist.

 Other points to consider for new or extremely small nonprofits: